csimmend/Asynch_3d/README.txt

 The GASPI implementation uses notifications.
 Even though the implementation looks similar to the MPI implementation, the actual underlying pattern is completely different.
-In the GASPI implementation, the process which starts the parallel can potentially issue several thousands (nThreads * K-dim) of write  notifications, before the neighbouring have even finished their first iteration.
-In this case the parallel pipeline will never be stalled due to a waiting for required data from the (left) pipeline neighbour.
+In the GASPI implementation, the process which starts the parallel pipeline can potentially issue several thousands (nThreads * K-dim) of write  notifications, before the (right) neighbouring rank has even finished the first iteration.
+In this case the parallel pipeline will never be stalled due to required data from the (left) pipeline neighbour.

 ==============================================================================
 8. Results